hphelion/documentation/community/community.release-notes.md

 This release of the HP Helion OpenStack Community edition contains a single download of the product that covers both virtual and bare metal deployment:

 * *A virtual deployment of HP Helion OpenStack Community*.
 First released in early May, 2014, this provides a "cloud-in-a-box" virtual deployment targeted towards enterprises and cloud administrators interested in evaluating, developing and deploying a private cloud based on OpenStack Cloud Software.
 It's a pure, free and downloadable OpenStack distribution that speeds up deployment and simplifies the management of small-scale, open cloud environments and infrastructure services.
 * *A bare-metal deployment of HP Helion OpenStack Community*.
 First released in June, 2014, this edition installs in a physical environment.
 The baremetal installation allows you to build an OpenStack cloud spanning multiple physical nodes.
-During installation, this edition sets up an undercloud host and deploys the overcloud on a controller host, 2 physical Swift nodes, and up to 30 physical compute nodes.
+During installation, this edition sets up an undercloud host and deploys the overcloud on 3 controller hosts, 2 physical Swift nodes, and up to 36 physical compute nodes.

 These release notes cover both deployments.